jahn-junior/sphinx-ext-template/.github/README.md

 make lint
 ```

-This process can be made easier by configuring your preferred text editor to highlight
+This process can be streamlined by configuring your preferred text editor to highlight
 ruff, pyright, and mypy errors.

-Lastly, all extensions expected to be well-tested.
+Lastly, all extensions are expected to be well-tested.
 Once you have either migrated
 existing tests or written new ones, they can be run with:

 ```bash